techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_09/Exercise_09.md

 	|name| the name you want to give to the Cloud Foundry application (i.e. byom\_infapp\_XX) |
 	|MODEL\_NAME|the name of the model you have just deployed (i.e. mnist\_model\_XX)|
 	|services|the name of ML Foundation instance you have created in the first exercises (i.e. ml\_instance\_XX)|
-	Remember to replace XX with your group number.
+	Remember to replace XX with your workstation ID.
 If you have followed the naming convention we have used so far, you just need to replace the XX placeolder in this file.
 Once done, save and close the file.

 	![](images/16.png)